etlbox/etlbox.website/doks_v1.8/content/etlkit/index.md

 title: "ETLKit vs ETLBox"
 description: "ETLKit continues the last open-source 1.x line of ETLBox.
 Matching APIs do not mean the same product.
 Also compared: ETL.NET and actionETL."
 lead: "This page compares ETLBox with three open-source .NET ETL libraries you may have found while searching: ETLKit, ETL.NET, and actionETL.
 ETLBox is the commercial product.
 The others are not."
+kicker: "A comparison of .NET ETL libraries"
+layout: landing-funnel
 draft: false
 toc: false
 exclude_search: true